own-c/rt/README.md

 - Button to show current stream info (game, viewcount, etc).
 - Try rt on other platforms.
 - Use a shared public .env for some settings in both frontend and backend.
-- Add GitHub Actions to build (with `--no-bundle` for now) and provide artifacts for some platforms.
-- Move config, data and logs to a single location.
 - Somehow make proxy work with `invoke`/another method that doesn't require a crate like axum (to avoid having a web server running).
 - Service worker to cache emotes?
 Not sure if Tauri supports it (doesn't clear them on launch) or if theres a Tauri equivalent.